 find a [[Vector]] $\vec c$ such that the error between $\vec c$ and $\vec b$ is minimized.

-Error in this context is denoted the least-square difference:
+Error in this context is using the [[Least Squared Solutions|Least Squared Solution]]:

 $\large